 In their environment, plants are susceptible to diseases caused by microorganisms and pests.
 This also presents a major threat to food security and has a tremendous environmental impact.
 This often has serious economic losses to crops each year and can also wipe out entire species of plants, forcing conservation efforts and breeding practices that promote resistance to these diseases.
 To survive this, they develop a mechanism to fight the diseases either through innate or acquired resistance involving their immune system.
 Additionally, cutting-edge technologies allow us to investigate the biological process in a higher dimension, including high-throughput sequencing, Single-cell technologies, CRISPR/Cas9 genome editing, and deep learning.

-In this collection, BMC Plant Biology welcomes submissions that tap into the understanding of disease resistance in plants and build towards building this resistance towards sustainable breeding and crop production.
-New insights, strategies, datasets, and reviews are encouraged.
+In this collection, BMC Plant Biology presents research that taps into the understanding of disease resistance in plants and builds towards building this resistance towards sustainable breeding and crop production.
+Valuable insights, strategies, datasets, and reviews are offered.

-The collection welcomes submissions on the following broad areas of research:
+The collection comprises research on the following broad areas of research:

 - Elucidating plant-pathogen interactions through genomics, proteomics, high-throughput sequencing for resistance, virulence genes in crops, and pathogens.

 - Evolution and mechanisms of plant disease resistance

 - Evolution and regulation of R genes, their mode of action, and how R genes initiate immune signaling.